ashleyhindle/laravel-ai-autofill/README.md

 Simply use the trait in your model, and add the `$autofill` array with the keys as the properties you want to autofill, and the values as the prompts you want to use to fill them.

-The whole model, minus `$autofillExclude` properties, is provided to the LLM for context, so the prompts in `$autofill` can be very simple.
+The model name and model properties, except `$autofillExclude` properties, are provided to the LLM for context, so the prompts in `$autofill` can be very simple.

 ```php
 <?php